pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 Now that we have learned how to use the different methods available in this class, we can create an example that shows how they are used in practice.

 In this example, we define a custom component with two methods.
-The first stores a value in memory.
-The second retrieves the stored value from memory and returns it.
+The first stores a value in memory, while the second retrieves the stored value and returns it.
 Both methods use a lock to manage their operations.

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}